dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 #### 📜 **SQL Script:** `04.
 Inventory MovingAvgCost.sql`

 Knowing the true cost of inventory is just as important as knowing how quickly it sells.
 Bibitor can estimate this using the Moving Average Cost (MAC) method.
-This approach continually updates the average cost of each product as new purchases are made, giving a more realistic view of profit when items are sold.
+This approach continuously updates the average cost of each item whenever new stock is purchased, reflecting the most current value of inventory.

-The process involves several steps to combine what’s in stock, what was bought, and what was sold — and uses that to calculate the current average cost of each product.
+The process combines data on what’s currently in stock, what was purchased, and what was sold — then calculates an up-to-date average cost for every product.

 ### Calculating MAC:

 To determine the Moving Average Cost, we followed a few key steps:
-- **Tracked sales and purchases:** Sales quantities were treated as negative values (outflows), and purchase quantities as positive (inflows), to reflect inventory movement.
+1. **Tracked sales and purchases:** Sales are counted as negative quantities (items leaving inventory), and purchases as positive quantities (items coming in), to accurately represent stock changes.
-- **Combined Transactions:** All inventory movements (both ins and outs) were gathered into a single dataset.
+2. **Combined Transactions:** All inventory movements — both incoming and outgoing — are merged into one dataset for analysis.
-- **Added Beginning Inventory:** The inventory at the start of the month was included to get the full picture of what was available.
+3. **Added Beginning Inventory:** The inventory at the beginning of the month is added to provide a complete picture of stock availability.
-- **Calculated Moving Average:** For each product at each store, the total cost was divided by the total quantity on hand, to compute a moving average cost as new transactions occur.
+4. **Calculated Moving Average:** For each product at each store, the total cost of inventory is divided by the total quantity on hand, resulting in a dynamic average cost that adjusts as new purchases and sales happen.
-- **Compared with Ending values:** Finally, we checked whether this average cost matched the value recorded at the end of the period.
+5. **Compared with Ending values:** Finally, the calculated average cost is compared with the recorded value at the end of the period to ensure accuracy.

-The core goal is to provide a precise and up-to-date average cost for every item in stock.
+The goal is to maintain a precise and current average cost for every product, helping Bibitor make informed decisions about pricing, budgeting, and profitability.

 ```sql
 -- Calculate Moving Average Cost (MAC)